suriyaprakash-89/User-Management/README.md

-# Fluxion Systems - User Management Platform
+# Fluxion Systems - User Management System

 This project is my submission for the Fluxion Systems internship assessment.
 It's a full-stack application built with React, Node.js, and PostgreSQL that allows for importing, managing, and searching user data from an Excel file.